Fishing Tips for the Beginner

 Know the Terminology

-Your choice of rod depends on the variety of fish you wish to catch.
+Fishing Rod: Your choice of rod depends on the variety of fish you wish to catch.
 The best advice to follow here would be to consult with your local fishing outfitter on what fish are most common in your area.
-For now, here's some terminology to help you get a leg-up when discussing your options with the store clerk or friendly fishing aficionado.

-First, there is rod action and rod power.
-Rod action refers to the degree of bend a rod permits.
-Generally, the faster the action, the less flexibility and normally reserved for the more experienced fisherman.
+Rod Action: Rod action refers to the degree of bend a rod permits.
+Generally, the faster the action, the less flexibility.
+This style is normally reserved for the more experienced fisherman.

-Rod power has to do with how much weight the rod can handle in terms of line and lure.
+Rod Power: Rod power tells you how much weight the rod can handle in terms of line and lure.
 These range from ultra-light to heavy rods.

 More: Beginner's Guide to Pier Fishing

-This is an often misunderstood item but crucial if you intend to lure a fish to your hook.
-Try starting off with some of the essentials: worms, crank bait, spinner bait and a few plastic worms for when your live ones run out.
+Bait: This is used to lure your fish to the pole.
+Start with the basics: worms, crank bait, spinner bait and a few plastic worms for when your live ones run out.

 More: How to Get Started in Kayak Fishing